 But a cataract is not a “film” over the eye, and neither diet nor lasers will make it go away.
 Nor can it be prevented.
-Eye injury, certain diseases, or even some medications can cause clouding, but the majority of cataracts are simply a result of the natural aging process.
-The best way to treat a cataract is with surgery that removes the old, clouded lens and replaces it with a new artificial one to reclaim your vision and, in many ways, significantly improve your quality of life.
+Eye injury, certain diseases, or even some medications can cause clouding.
+However, the majority of cataracts are simply a result of the natural aging process.
+The best way to treat a cataract is with surgery that removes the old, clouded lens and replaces it with a new artificial one to reclaim your vision.
+In many ways, this significantly improves your quality of life.

 CATARACT SURGERY: CLARITY IN THE BLINK OF AN EYE

 Cataract removal is one of the safest and most effective surgical procedures.
 In fact, more than 3 million (data on file.
 Alcon Labs, Inc.) cataract surgeries are performed each year in the United States.
 The operation entails making a tiny incision in the eye and inserting an instrument about the size of a pen tip to break up and remove the cloudy lens.
 Once the cloudy lens is removed, a cataract replacement lens or intraocular lens is inserted through the same tiny incision and set into its permanent position.

 WHAT TO EXPECT BEFORE AND AFTER SURGERY (includes image from brochure)